Join us at thelargest event of the yearfor The Kempe Foundation!

 The Kempe Child Protection Team provides comprehensive medical evaluations through inpatient and emergency department consultations at Children’s Hospital Colorado.
 The Kempe Center’s IMHOFF Clinic offers a variety of services that are family-based and short-term with the goal of improving children’s mental health, building their developmental competencies, and improving family functioning.
 Due to Dr. Kempe, our children are much safer today with countless lives saved.

-Nearly 800,000 children are reported as having been abused or neglected in this country each year.
-This includes 11,000 in Colorado alone.
+In the most recent federal report, there were approximately 618,000 substantiated reports of child abuse and neglect in the United States.
+This includes 11,600 in Colorado alone.
 But child abuse is not a hopeless cause.
 We see success stories every day.

 The Center’s programs serve more than 1,500 children and families in Colorado, serve as models across the country to treat more children, and answers over 3,000 inquiries from professionals.
 The Center also educates and trains thousands of professionals each year across the country.